GlideAngle/CIVL-GAP/README.md

 # CIVL-GAP

-Not all of the GAP scoring is documented.
-There are many formulae.
+GAP scoring is well documented.
+There many equations, many charts and quite a lot of description, the document running to about fifty pages.
+Scoring is not simple.
+Hang-gliding and paragliding are scored similarly but there are quite a few differences.
+Over the years scoring has evolved and it is getting more complex.
+I'm not sure about this but I expect that only the latest rules are documented.

-As the holes are plugged into the document, as rules are added and errors corrected it would be good for anyone working on scoring to be able to see past changes or contribute.
+Some of the documentation has surely been written about after being implemented and some of what is implemented has no documentation.
+There are places where readers are advised to consult the code or warned that the code differs from the rules or worse yet that we're not sure what the code does exactly.

-This is an experiment to see if I can reproduce the current document in LaTeX and then typeset this to PDF.
+The source format is *.docx and the published format is *.pdf.
+This is an experiment to see if I can reproduce the docs, starting in LaTeX.
+The reasons for trying this are;